xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/$constructor$.md

-Constructs a new instance of the `AbstractCompoundDefType` class
+Constructs a new compound definition data model instance.

 ## Signature